When your budding young astronomers ask questions about that shining orb in a black-velvet sky, be prepared to explain the mysteries of the moon.

 OK, so you’ve filled your brain with these lunar lessons.
 What’s next?
 You don’t have to be Neil Armstrong (Eagle Scout and Apollo 11 astronaut) to make a difference.
 Here are some ways you can apply this knowledge to help your Scouts advance.

-For Boy Scouts, the Astronomy merit badge (BSA Supply No. 35859) gets your “spaced-out” Scouts looking toward the sky.
+For Scouts BSA, the Astronomy merit badge gets your “spaced-out” Scouts looking toward the sky.
 For requirement 7, Scouts must head outside to observe and sketch the phases and positions of the moon for one week.
 And the merit badge’s star party requirement presents the perfect opportunity for you to impress others with your celestial wisdom.

 Learn the Phases